SpreeHertz/Sandmine.js/README.md

 ```

-1. Go to `.env.example`, and specify the port that I told you to note in the previous subtopic.
+1. Go to `.env.example`, and specify the port that I told you to note in the previous subtopic. (**Please note that the port always changes when hosting locally everytime you start up your LAN server.**)
-2. For `host=`, Giving it localhost is recommended.
+2. For `host=`, Give it `localhost` if you're hosting locally.
 2. Finally, rename `.env.example` to `.env.`

 Go to `config.json`.
 There are some values you'll see.
 Here's what they do: